ZhengLi95/User-Equilibrium-Solution/README.md

+# NOTICE

+THIS REPOSITORY WILL BE REWRITTEN SOON X)

 # USER-EQUILIBRIUM-SOLUTION #

 User equilibrium is a classical problem on the traffic flow distribution in the field of Trasportation Engineering, its main idea is: Every driver cannot reduce his travel time by unilaterally change his travel route.
 My professor mentioned that this is also derived from the [Nash Equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium), but I am sorry that at this time I know nothing about Game Theory.